 (e) History of physical , sexual abuse, or psychological trauma;

 (f) Medical and other conditions that might compromise physical well-being, e.g., asthma, epilepsy, obesity, lung and heart conditions, an existing broken bone, pregnancy, and drug/alcohol use; and

 (g) Physical disabilities.

-(6) Orders shall be written only by an individual with specific clinical privileges/authorization granted by the agency to order seclusion and restraint, and who is a:
+(6) Orders shall be written only by an individual with specific clinical privileges/authorization granted by the inpatient psychiatric service provider to order seclusion and restraint, and who is a:

 (a) Psychiatrist or other physician; or